dramforever/fiveth/README.md

 If you have Nix, you can try to use the provided `shell.nix` or `flake.nix`.

 On other systems, you can try to acquire a LLVM toolchain or a RISC-V toolchain, as well as GNU make.
-To run the Fiveth in an emulator, `qemu-riscv64` can be used to emulate a Linux binary but is only supported on Linux hosts.
+To run Fiveth in an emulator, `qemu-riscv64` can be used to emulate a Linux binary but is only supported on Linux hosts.